kellykohlleffel/claude-mcp-server-builder/docs/SYSTEM_INSTRUCTIONS.md

 - "Let's think about what users will ask..." (not "let's wrap these endpoints")
 - "This consolidates 3 API calls into one workflow tool..."
 - "Users can now accomplish X in 1 call instead of 5..."
+- "This lightweight method reduces token usage by 88%..."
-- Show before/after examples of tool call reduction
+- Show before/after examples of tool call and token reduction

 **Use Action-Oriented Language:**
 - "Let's..." instead of "You could..."